ThornieDev/ThornieDev/README.md

 # Hey There! 👋

-I'm **Kim Chanthon (ThornieDev)** — a passionate developer who loves learning, building, and exploring technology 🚀
+I'm **Kim Chanthon (ThornieDev)** — a passionate developer currently in my 4th year at the **Royal University of Phnom Penh**, pursuing a **Bachelor’s degree in Computer Science & Engineering**.

-I'm interested in **web development, open-source projects, and problem-solving**.
+I have a strong interest in **Software Engineering, DevOps, Programming, and Software Development**.
+My focus is on building efficient, scalable systems and continuously learning new technologies to improve my craft.

-In my free time, I enjoy experimenting with new tools and contributing to developer communities.
+In addition to my studies, I enjoy exploring modern development practices, experimenting with tools that streamline workflows, and contributing to projects that create real-world impact. 🚀

 ---